xerscot/olympics-etl/README.md

-# ETL on Olympics Dataset.
+# ETL on Olympics Dataset

 A little ETL tool to put raw profile data into a sqlite database (hint it's included in the data folder)